alkanes

 Model of the first 6 alkane molecules.

-If you study the formula for each of the alkane molecules above you will notice that in going from one alkane to the next we simply add -CH2 each time.
+If you study the formula for each of the alkane molecules above you will notice that in going from one alkane to the next we simply add a-CH2 group each time.

 3d models to show the first four alkanes along with their molecular formula.

 The alkanes form a homologous series; that is a series of compounds which all have the same general formula and which show trends or patterns in their chemical and physical properties.
 You can work out the formula for any alkane molecule using the general formula CnH2n+2.
-As an example decane is an alkane which has 10 carbon atoms; so what is its chemical formula?
-If you substitute 10 into the general formula for n, then to get the number of hydrogen atoms present in the molecule we simply multiply by 2 and then add 2: (2x10)+2=22.
-So the formula for the alkane molecule decane is C10H22.
+As an example consider the hydrocarbon molecule decane, which is an alkane which has 10 carbon atoms; so what is its chemical formula?
+Well if you substitute 10 into the general formula for n, then to get the number of hydrogen atoms present in the molecule we simply multiply by 2 and then add 2: (2x10)+2=22.
+So the molecular formula for the alkane molecule decane is C10H22.

 Naming alkane molecules

 The names for all the members of the alkane homologous series or family end in the three letters -ane.
 The first part of their name helps you to identify the number of carbon atoms present in the molecule.
-The table below gives the first part of the name of an alkane (the prefix) and the number of carbon atoms that will be present in this molecule as well as the molecular formula of the first ten alkanes.
+The table below gives the first part of the name (the prefix) for the first ten alkane molecules and the number of carbon atoms that are present in this molecule as well as the molecular formula of the hydrocarbon molecule.

 alkane molecular formula